 We can support all versions of Microsoft SQL Server including 2012, 2014, 2016 and 2017 - including versions running on Linux.

-TFS is our default choice for both source control and agile .NET development workflow management.
+Azure Dev Ops is our default choice for both source control and agile .NET development workflow management.
 With particular experience in setting up automated builds that are tailored to your team's needs.
 We regularly set up Continuous Integration (CI) and gated check-in processes for our clients, and also have a selection of custom Build Actions available - such as auto assembly versioning, service password generators, and more.
 Last year, we managed the migration of one very large TFSVC code repository into nearly 100 individual Git repos.
 This was done in such a way that the team of almost 100 users experienced no inconvenience or downtime, and the process was completed in its entirety on a Saturday afternoon.